BranchMetrics/ios-branch-deep-linking-attribution/Examples/WebViewExample/README.md

 ## Building

-Just run `pod install` to install all pod dependencies.
+* Just run `pod install` and `pod update` in terminal to install all pod dependencies.
+* Then build and run the WebViewExample.xcworkspace with Xcode.